HynekS/nextjs-wpgraphql-frontend/README.md

-# Legacy WordPress web: Redesign and use Next.js front-end
+# Legacy WordPress web: Redesign and migrate to Next.js

 A new version of a legacy WordPress site for a small company operating in the field of archaeology.